Overview

 The Actions section will display the available actions that can be taken by the Workflow Reviewer.

 A. Assign Workflow (Optional - available in Basic Workflow and selected Custom Workflows) - Allows you to change the current assignment for the Form to a different User.
 Some Workflow Actions require you to assign a Form to a Single User.
-For example, if you are going to choose Send Back to Field as the Action, you'll need to assign the Form to a single User first so they can receive it on their Device.
+For example, if you are going to choose Send Back to Field as the Action, you'll need to assign the Form to a single User first so they can receive it under My Work on their device.
+The same Form cannot be assigned to multiple Users on their devices.

 C. Discard Changes - Allows you to discard any edits made to the Form and assigns the Form back to the previous User or Group with the previous Workflow status.